keltia/atlas-rs/README.md

 Everything is a string except for `pool_size` and `default_probe` which are integers.

 Be aware that if you ask for an IPv6 object (like a domain or machine name), the API will refuse your request if the IPv6 version of that object does not exist.

 Most of the API calls require use of an API key and in some cases, not using one will mask a few fields in results.

 **NOTE**: If you don't have a configuration file, some defaults will be picked but as above, many calls **require** an API key.

 ### Important note

 Not all parameters specified for the different commands are implemented, as you can see in the [REST API Reference], there are *a lot* of different parameters like all the `id__{gt,gte,lt,lte,in}` stuff.
 See TODO :)

+## Proxy features

+**NOTE**: System proxies are enabled by default.

+System proxies look in environment variables to set HTTP or HTTPS proxies.

+`HTTP_PROXY` or `http_proxy` provide http proxies for http connections while `HTTPS_PROXY` or `https_proxy` provide HTTPS proxies for HTTPS connections.
+`ALL_PROXY` or `all_proxy`is a "catch-all" setting for all protocols.
+`NO_PROXY` or `no_proxy` can prevent using any of the proxies.

 ## TODO

 It is not currently completely usable, only a few parts have been implemented (notable part of the `Probes` API) to validate our design (see [APIDESIGN.md](./APIDESIGN.md) for my musings about issues).

 - Implement a good way to pass arguments to various calls besides the `opts` HashMap.
+- ~~Implement generic pagination~~
 - Complete the various implementations for the "core" features like `Measurements` and `Probes`.
 - Add many many more tests
 - Refactor to get as much idiomatic Rust as possible